nsubiron/configure-pyz/README.md

 ```

 Targets in the makefile call ``tools/configure.py``.
 Call ninja directly to
-avoid parsing source directory tree everytime, use the makefile only when
+avoid parsing source directory tree every time, use the makefile only when
 targets have changed.
 See ``tools/configure.py --help`` for more options.

 Default settings